 As you can see, actually setting up a hidden spy camera isn’t all that easy.
 To begin with, you have legal implications and considerations to take care of.
 Once that’s out of the way, you’ll want to place it well.
 That’s why we’ve got the tips above, which should have you sorted out for just about anything.

-Regardless of what kind of camera you chose, whether it’s wired or wireless, whether it has storage or not, and whether it’s an obvious camera, or one hidden in a teddy bear, you can make it inconspicuous.
+Regardless of what kind of camera you chose, whether it’s a wired spy camera or wireless, whether it has storage or not, and whether it’s an obvious camera, or one hidden in a teddy bear, or some other more spy camera ideas that you can make it inconspicuous.
 Just make sure you keep the things we spoke about above in mind, and you’ll be good to go.